awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/jenkins-ecs/lab4.md

 +++
-title = "Jenkins on ECS"
-weight = 210
+title = "Setup with CloudFormation" weight = 210
 +++
 You’ve now got a scalable solution using nothing but Spot instances for your CICD systems, your build agents and your test environments – however, you still have some inefficiencies with this setup: